comboed/Tiktok-Autoclaimer-BROKEN-/README.md

 **Know Issues**
 * Error installing Pycurl:
     * Pycurl is a linux based package.
-If the user is on a window's device, it will be required to build the package from scratch.
+If the user is on a window's device, they will be required to build the package from scratch or find a binary